WEGC Supported Learning Class

 At Wellington East Girls’ College we pride ourselves on being inclusive, accepting and able to adapt programmes to meet the needs of individual students.
 Our aim is to support students to become as independent as possible by developing literacy, numeracy, academic skills, life skills and social skills.

 ORS funded students have the support of a learning support classroom which focuses on the individual student’s learning needs.
-The base class works as a hub for students to access mainstream classes.
-The teachers in the learning support class work together with students and their families to create a meaningful programme for each student, including both mainstream classes and focused programmes within the hub.
+Te Aka works as a hub for students to access mainstream classes.
+Te Aka staff work together with students and their families to create a meaningful programme for each student, including both mainstream classes and focused programmes within Te Aka.

-Students with learning needs can find transitioning to new environments difficult, to minimise this we are able to enroll students from Year 7.
-ORS funded students can stay at school until the end of the year in which they turn 21.
+We are able to enrol students from Year 9.
+ORS funded students can stay at school until the end of the year in which they turn 21..

 Individual Educational Plans (IEP)